-Flyover Show is a free one-day arts festival like no other taking place on Saturday 18 August, 12.30pm- 9pm, at Hockley Flyover Underpass, Birmingham
+Flyover Show is a free one-day arts festival.
+It is taking place on Saturday 18 August, 12.30pm- 9pm, at Hockley Flyover Underpass, Birmingham

-The Flyover Show, will host up to 6,000 attendees at its annual multi arts and festival, showcasing the best of British creativity.
-Set in the underpass of Hockley Flyover (B18) in the heart of inner city Birmingham, an impressive line-up of musicians, graffiti artists, performance poets and street dance crews will transform this neglected corner of Birmingham into a cultural haven.
+The Flyover Show will host up to 6,000 at its annual multi-arts festival, showcasing the best of British creativity.
+Set in the underpass of Hockley Flyover (B18) in the heart of inner city Birmingham, it will feature an impressive line-up.
+Musicians, graffiti artists, performance poets and in addition street dance crews will transform this neglected corner of Birmingham into a cultural haven.

 Flyover Show is the brainchild of internationally acclaimed jazz saxophonist, MC and BBC Presenter Soweto Kinch.
-Its purpose is to celebrate and reimagine British creativity in Kinch’s home town of Birmingham and beyond.
-In previous years, the festival has featured some of the UK’s most prolific Black artists including Goldie, Maxi Priest, Ms Dynamite, Akala and Kinch himself.
+Firstly its purpose is to celebrate and reimagine British creativity in Kinch’s home town of Birmingham.
+In previous years, the festival has featured some of the UK’s most prolific Black artists.
+For instance, these include Goldie, Maxi Priest, Ms Dynamite, Akala and Kinch himself.

-The annual festival has also been a career game-changer for emerging local artists, including stars such as Lady Leshurr, Shabaka Hutchings, and the multi award-winning recording artist Laura Mvula.
+The annual festival has also been a career game-changer for emerging local artists.
+For example, stars such as Lady Leshurr, Shabaka Hutchings, and the multi award-winning recording artist Laura Mvula have all done well here.
 This year sees two pioneering British female singer songwriters heading the lineup – Zara McFarlane (Vocalist of the Year 2018, JazzFM Award) and Ayanna Witter Johnson (MOBO nominee).
 Some of the most influential Birmingham artists will also feature, including Ashley Allen, Janel Antoneshia and Truemendous.

 “With certain artists and genres there’s a wall; an unadmitted barrier between venues, promoters and a potentially wider audience.
 Flyover Show breaks down these constraints of culture and class, bringing world renowned acts right into the heart of our community.”
 Soweto Kinch